Rolling Hills Estates declares local emergency due to landslide; additional homes evacuated

 At the time of the initial evacuations, late Saturday evening, 16 residents were given just 20 minutes to pack before they were forced to leave their homes.

-City leaders are expected to declare a local emergency Tuesday evening which will provide additional access to resources and money to address the situation via the Federal Emergency Management Association (FEMA) and the California Governor's Office of Emergency Services (OES).
+City leaders declared a local emergency Tuesday evening which will provide additional access to resources and money to address the situation via the Federal Emergency Management Association (FEMA) and the California Governor's Office of Emergency Services (OES).

+"The estimated costs in responding to the Peartree Lane Land Movement Incident are unknown at this time due to the evolving nature of the situation," said a staff report prepared for the council meeting.

+Geologists and specialists have been called to the scene to survey the land movement, but there is still not known cause of the major landslide to date.

 Rolling Hills Estates is a gated community located on the Palos Verdes Peninsula, about 25 miles south of downtown Los Angeles.